 A business owner needing asset-based lending should consider using a long-term loan.
 Commercial lenders typically offer these types of loans.
 Business owners seeking a short-term loan should look into a line of credit or a cash advance.

-Receivable financing companies offer both long term and short-term accounts receivable loans.
+Receivable financing companies offer both long-term and short-term accounts receivable loans.
 Typically, these companies specialize in providing funding for small businesses.

 When Should I Consider Getting an Account Receivable Backed loan?

-When should I consider getting an account receivable backed loan?
+When should I consider getting an account receivable-backed loan?

 The AR Loan process begins when you submit your application online.
 Once approved, we’ll send you a letter confirming your approval.
 You’ll then receive a call from one of our lenders, who will walk you through the process and review your financial documents.
-If everything looks good, we’ll schedule a meeting with you to complete your paperwork and sign off on the loan.
+If everything looks good, we’ll schedule a meeting with you to complete your paperwork and sign off on loan.

-These loans are more expensive than fixed rate loans because they carry higher risks.
+These loans are more expensive than fixed-rate loans because they carry higher risks.
 Your monthly payments may change depending on how much money you borrow and how long you take to repay the loan.

-3. Adjustable Rate Loans – An adjustable rate mortgage is like a variable rate loan, but the interest rate adjusts over time.
+3. Adjustable Rate Loans – An adjustable mortgage is like a variable loan, but the interest rate adjusts over time.
 That means that the interest rate doesn’t stay the same throughout the life of the loan.
-Instead, the interest rate starts out low and accumulates during the first few years of the loan.
+Instead, the interest rate starts low and accumulates during the first few years of the loan.
 After that, the interest rate stays relatively stable until the loan matures.

 How Much Will I Pay For An Account Receivable Backed Note?

-You should know that this type of loan is very risky because if your business fails, you could lose everything, including your house and car.
+You should know that this type of loan is risky because if your business fails, you could lose everything, including your house and car.

 How Do Credit Scores Affect My Application?

-How do credit scores affect my application for an account receivable backed loan?
+How do credit scores affect my application for an account receivable-backed loan?

 The most important factor when applying for a loan is your credit score.
 Your credit score determines whether you get approved or denied for a loan.
-The higher your credit score, the easier it is to get approved for a loan.
+The higher your credit score, the easier to get approved for a loan.